aws/aws-cli/README.rst

 -------
 Notices
 -------
-On 2024-06-20, support for macOS versions 10.14 and prior was dropped.
+On 2024-11-11, support for macOS version 10.15 was dropped.
-To use up-to-date versions of AWS CLI v2, customers using macOS 10.14 or prior should upgrade to macOS 10.15 or later.
+To use up-to-date versions of AWS CLI v2, customers using macOS 10.15 or prior should upgrade to macOS 11 or later.
 For more information, please see this `blog post <https://aws.amazon.com/blogs/developer/macos-support-policy-updates-for-the-aws-cli-v2/>`__.